The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 15

-The Fidelity Total Market Index Fund dividend comes from a fund that holds a broad basket of U.S. equities, tracking the Dow Jones U.S. Total Stock Market Index by allocating at least 80% of assets to American companies across the market.
-The current yield is 0.96%, with a trailing annual dividend rate of $1.95 per share paid monthly.
-The next ex-dividend date is April 10, 2026.
-With a beta of 1.04, FSKAX moves nearly in lockstep with the broader market, making it a fit for investors who want market-level income rather than an outsized yield.
+The Fidelity Total Market Index Fund dividend comes from a fund that holds a broad basket of U.S. equities, tracking the Dow Jones U.S. Total Stock Market Index through statistical sampling across market caps, sectors, and valuation characteristics.
+FSKAX currently yields 0.95%, with a trailing annual dividend rate of $1.95 per share paid monthly, and the next ex-dividend date falls on April 10, 2026.
+With a beta of 1.03, the fund moves nearly in lockstep with the broader U.S. market, making it a fit for investors who want market-rate income alongside broad equity exposure rather than a high-yield focus.

-Fidelity Total Market Index Fund pays out dividends as a pass-through of income generated by its underlying U.S. equity holdings, and the payout ratio is not applicable (fund/ETF).
-Fidelity Total Market Index Fund dividend safety is tied directly to the dividend income produced by the fund's holdings, which span a wide range of American companies selected using factors like dividend payouts and earnings growth.
-The primary pressure on distributions is a decline in aggregate dividends across those underlying holdings, which can happen during broad economic downturns.
+Fidelity Total Market Index Fund pays out dividends as a pass-through of income generated by its underlying U.S. equity holdings, and the payout ratio is classified as not applicable (fund/ETF).
+Fidelity Total Market Index Fund dividend safety is therefore tied directly to the dividend income produced by the hundreds of U.S. companies the fund holds, not to a single corporate balance sheet.
+The primary pressure on the payout is market-wide: a broad decline in dividends paid by U.S. equities, as seen in 2020 and 2021 when annual distributions dropped materially from prior-year levels, flows directly through to FSKAX distributions.

 Fidelity Total Market Index Fund dividend history shows a CAGR of 6.9% per year from 2012 to 2025.
-Per-share payments grew from $0.7940 to $1.8940 over that period (2026 is a partial year and excluded from the growth calculation).
-The largest single-year jump in the window was 49.4% in 2015, though the history also contains at least one year-over-year decline exceeding 5%, so growth has not been linear.
+Per-share payments grew from $0.7940 to $1.8940 over that span (with 2026 a partial year, not yet complete).
+The largest single-year jump in the window was 49.4% in 2015, but the data also contains at least one year-over-year decline exceeding 5%, so growth has not been linear.

 | Period | CAGR | From | To |